millee12/tablemaker/README.md

 # tablemaker
-uses refprop and refpropm to make tables to used in Simulink models
+uses refprop and refpropm to make tables to use in Simulink models